cornelltech/visaware/README.md

 # visaware

-This repository contains all source code for our visual awareness experiments.
+This repository contains all source code for the Visual Awareness project.

 ## Contents